JimRossiter/Original.Github.io/Journal/15April24.md

 FROM matches_germany
 GROUP BY home_team;
 ```
-🔼 This query looked at the matches in the German football league between FC Schalke 04 and Bayern Munich.
-The output was a table which counted the number of games outside of this fixture, classified as 'Other' and the result for Schalke 04 and Bayern Munich was 68.
-This meant they played each other on 68 occasions.
+🔼 This query looked at the matches in the German football league where the home team was either FC Schalke 04 or Bayern Munich.
+The output was a table which counted the number of games for each team at their home venue.
+Outside of this, where neither team was playing at home, matches were classified as 'Other'.

 ---